Navigation

 Curriculum, the Fairmeadows Way

-We are committed to Inspiring Minds Together; providing a curriculum with breadth that allows all of our children to progress and achieve.
+We are committed to inspiring minds; providing a curriculum with breadth that allows all of our children to progress and achieve.
 They will feel prepared for 'life beyond Fairmeadows' with a passion for learning ignited.

 Purposeful